omegaml/omegaml/README.rst

 Deployment of the runtime
 -------------------------

-*Disclaimer: This is as yet untested in a real-life deployment*

 To deploy the runtime, use a heroku or dokku python buildpack that provides support for scikit-learn and pandas.
 To install any of the pydata stack, the easiest is to use anaconda's distribution which is e.g. provided